John Frank Murphy: Career

-In 2008 and 2009, Murphy served as a law clerk for Judge Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit.
+From 2008 to 2009, Murphy served as a law clerk for Judge Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit.
 From 2007 to 2022, he was a partner with the Philadelphia office of BakerHostetler where he focused on intellectual property litigation.

 In 2019, Murphy represented a number of plaintiffs suing to block the Pennsylvania Secretary of State's certification of ExpressVote XL electronic voting machines, challenging the security, reliability, and accuracy of the machines.

-Since 2014, he has worked as an adjunct professor of law at Rutgers Law School, where he teaches patent litigation.
+Since 2014, he has worked as an adjunct professor of law at Rutgers Law School and Villanova Charles Widger School of Law, where he teaches patent litigation.

 Federal judicial service

 On July 12, 2022, President Joe Biden nominated Murphy to serve as a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
-Murphy had been recommended by Sentor Patrick Toomey and was nominated as part of a bipartisan package of nominees which included Kelley B. Hodge, Kai Scott, and Mia Roberts Perez.
+Murphy had been recommended by Senator Patrick Toomey and was nominated as part of a bipartisan package of nominees which included Kelley B. Hodge, Kai Scott, and Mia Roberts Perez.
 President Biden nominated Murphy to the seat vacated by Judge Lawrence F. Stengel, who retired on August 31, 2018.
 On September 7, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 28, 2022, his nomination was reported out of committee by a 18–4 vote.
-On December 7, 2022, his nomination was confirmed by a 63–28 vote.
+On December 7, 2022, the United States Senate confirmed his nomination by a 63–28 vote.
 He received his judicial commission on December 23, 2022.